-AMEND Sections 501.00, c; to include lot C-42 (former Tapply Lumber) in its entirety (As recorded as of March 14, 2006) within the Industrial Commercial District, which converts the Residential-Agricultural portion of the parcel to Industrial-Commercial; and to simplify the textual description in section "c".
+501.00 (b) 2006 AMEND Sections 501.00, b; to include lot G-53-1 (Big Bear/B4 Function Hall) in its entirety (As recorded as of March 14, 2006) within the Industrial Commercial District, which converts the Residential-Agricultural portion of the parcels to Industrial-Commercial.
 This is the beginning of an ongoing program by the Planning Board to eliminate "split-zoned" lots, wherever possible, within the Town, and is supported by the landowners.